-In Part 1, I detailed the process of creating an eBook (in the ePub format) using Apple’s Pages application.
+In Part 1 of this series, I detailed the process of creating an eBook (in the ePub format) using Apple’s Pages application.

 In this Part 2, I will quickly go over some considerations when inserting audio and video files into your eBook.